Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Experiments

 In order to explain the differences in the computation time, we note the size of the persistence diagrams in the various settings:

 By inspecting Table~\ref{tab:PDsizes} wee see that the 3D segmentation dataset contains way smaller diagrams, on which the Prokhorov metric seems to perform well, both in terms of runtime and score.
 On the bigger diagrams from the synthetic dataset, the Wasserstein metrics yield the highest scores.
-Prokhorov barely outperforms Bottleneck in the scores, if at all, and at the cost of higher runtimes.
+Prokhorov outperforms Bottleneck in the scores at the cost of higher runtimes.
 The difference in the computation time is caused by the evaluation of $f(t)$, which is the only difference between the Bottleneck and Prokhorov implementations.

-Bottleneck and Prokhorov do not work well on zero-dimensional PDs.
+Bottleneck -- and to some extend also Prokhorov -- work less well on zero-dimensional PDs.
 There, every class is born at time zero, hence the PD is intrinsically one-dimensional and points are matched in linear order.
 The bottleneck distance is less meaningful in this setting.
 Moreover, the Prokhorov (and even more the Bottleneck) distance do not take points matched over a small distance into account.
 This is a consequence of being designed to be robust against noise.
 However, this data can actually contain meaningful information, which is picked up by the Wasserstein distances.
 This is a possible explanation for the fact that Wasserstein yields better scores in the synthetic dataset.

 Hence, the Prokhorov metric works best on rather small diagrams and runs fastest with simple (e. g. linear) parameter functions $f$.
 Even then, one needs to take the additional time for tuning the parameter $f$ into account.